Becoming a Stay-at-Home Mom, the Hard Way

 The Lord Worked Everything Out

-For entertainment, my husband and I go on dates on Friday nights, and take a family vacation about once a year.
-I can order brand-new homeschooling curriculum from Amazon, with two-day shipping, and buy all the crafting supplies I want.
-These days, that’s what I call success.
+For entertainment, my husband and I go on dates on Friday nights and take a family vacation about once a year.
+I can order brand-new homeschooling curriculum from Amazon, with Prime shipping, and buy all the painting supplies and home decor I want.
+That’s what I call success.

 If you enjoyed this post subscribe to Love My Little Cottage here